Intel AMX (Advanced Matrix Extensions) Explained

 November 2, 2023

-The recent launch of AI-based end-user applications, like ChatGPT, captured the public's attention and sent ripples throughout the business community.
-For many SMEs, once elusive concepts like AI, machine learning, and big data suddenly became tangible business opportunities.
+For many SMEs, once elusive concepts like AI, machine learning, and big data are now tangible business opportunities.
 To support this AI-driven transformation, organizations need significantly more processing power.

-For this reason, Intel has equipped its 4th Gen Xeon Scalable processors with the AMX extension to speed up high-performance computing workloads.
+This is why Intel has equipped its latest Xeon Scalable processors with the AMX extension, designed to accelerate high-performance computing workloads.

 Learn more about AMX and use it to optimize your AI development pipelines.